daniel-vz7/Registro-de-Animo/README.md

-# Registro de animo
+# Registro de ánimo
-The objective of this application is that a user registers his emotional status within a a range from 0 to 10.
-Then another user with authorization is able to analyze this data
+The objective of this application is that a user registers his emotional status within a range from 0 to 10.
+Then another user with authorization can analyze this data

-## Start up
+## Startup
 _This instructions will let you know how to run this project on your local machine for development or testing purposes_